ds-horizon/delivr-server-ota/api/ENVIRONMENT.md

 #### Azure
 - `AZURE_STORAGE_ACCOUNT`: The name of your hosted Azure storage instance
 - `AZURE_STORAGE_ACCESS_KEY`: The key to your Azure storage instance (if KeyVault credentials are not provided)

+#### AWS S3
+- `AWS_ACCESS_KEY_ID`: AWS access key ID for S3 authentication.
+For local development with LocalStack, use 'localstack'.
+For production, use your actual AWS access key ID from IAM.
+- `AWS_SECRET_ACCESS_KEY`: AWS secret access key for S3 authentication.
+For local development with LocalStack, use 'localstack'.
+For production, use your actual AWS secret access key from IAM.
+- `S3_ENDPOINT`: S3 service endpoint URL.
+For LocalStack development use 'http://localstack:4566'.
+For production AWS, leave empty to use default regional endpoints or specify a custom endpoint.
+- `S3_BUCKETNAME`: Name of the S3 bucket to store Delivr OTA packages and metadata.
+Must be globally unique across all AWS accounts.
+Example: 'my-company-delivr-ota-bucket'
+- `S3_REGION`: AWS region where the S3 bucket is located.
+Required for production AWS usage (e.g., 'us-east-1', 'eu-west-1', 'ap-south-1').
+Can be left empty for LocalStack development.

 ### Authentication